-- By 2020, develop a funding approach to ensure that underserved communities receive an equitable proportion of funding for habitat restoration and protection projects. - Provide grant technical assistance to underserved communities. - Invest in OPC staff training around environmental justice and social equity, and related government best practices.
+- By 2020, develop a funding approach to ensure that underserved communities receive an equitable proportion of funding for habitat restoration and protection projects. - Provide grant technical assistance to underserved communities. - Starting in 2020, promote and invest in staff training in diversity, equity, and inclusion with a particular emphasis on environmental justice.
 (OPC Lead)

-Objective 2.3 | Improve Coastal Access
+Objective 2.3 Improve Coastal Access